Remove-Win: a Design Framework for Conflict-free Replicated Data Types

-The essential issue addressed in the design of the $add(e)$ operation is the conflict resolution in its \textbf{effect} part.
-The key to the conflict resolution is the remove history of $add$ operations and remote replicas.

-We first need to handle the anomaly caused by the fact that the remove operation can arrive at the remote replica arbitrarily late.
-This late remove operation can falsely remove data elements.
-For example in Figure \ref{F:Causal-Delivery}, when $p_2$ executes the remote event of $add(e)$, it will add element $e$ into $E$.
-However, when the $rmv(e)$ is delayed and arrives after $add(e)$ on $p_2$, it will falsely remove data element $e$.
-This is because $rmv(e)$ is visible to $add(e)$ and the effect of these two operations should be ``Element $e$ is first removed but then added again, and $e$ is now in the set".
+To resolve the conflict between concurrent operations, we first need to handle the anomaly caused by the fact that the remove operation can arrive at the remote replica arbitrarily late, since we do not require the communication channel provide causal message delivery \cite{Birman91}.
+This means that when an $add(e)$ operation arrives at $p_i$, the $rmv(e)$ operations visible to it may have not arrived yet.
+This means that the phase of $p_i^{cur}$ may precede the phase of $add(e)$.
+However, since all the $rmv(e)$ do not need additional parameters, and the rh-vec $v^{rh}$ of $add(e)$ encodes all the visible $rmv(e)$, we can do these missing $rmv(e)$ operations first (Line 9 in Algorithm \ref{A: RWF-Skeleton}), update the remove history of $p_i^{cur}$, and then do the $add(e)$ operation.

-We prevent this anomaly by assuming that the underlying communication system guarantees causal message delivery, i.e. the order of message delivery always respects the order of the corresponding message send \cite{Birman91, Hadzilacos94, Verissimo96}.

-Given causal message delivery, the remote event of $add(e)$ on $p_2$ in Figure \ref{F:Causal-Delivery} will be delayed until $p_2$ receives the remote event of $rmv(e)$ first.
-This is because $p_1$ has seen $rmv(e)$ before $add(e)$.
-Thus we know that the broadcast of $rmv(e)$ to all replicas is before that of $add(e)$.
-Causal message delivery ensure that the delivery of the two remote events on $p_2$ respects this order.

-Note that the assumption of causal message delivery is mainly for the ease of presenting the basic rationale of our RWSet design.
-We will remove this assumption in the following Section \ref{SubSec:Optimizations}.

-Given causal message delivery, when a remote replica sees one $add$ operation, it is guaranteed to see the $rmv$ operations in the remove history of this $add$ operation first.
-With this guarantee, we can now discuss the conflict resolution between concurrent $add$ and $rmv$ operations.
+We now discuss the conflict resolution between concurrent $add$ and $rmv$ operations.